nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-release-notes/web-ui-release-notes-3-0-39.md

 This release for WebUI introduces several important changes to the Content Security Policy (CSP).
 These changes enhance security by providing more granular control over which scripts can be executed in the browser, and by reducing attack surfaces related to script execution.<br/>

-Changes Done for "script-src" directive -
+Changes done for "script-src" directive -
 - `Added "self" attribute` : The self keyword restricts the loading and execution of scripts to the same origin as the document.
 This effectively blocks scripts hosted on external domains from being executed on the page, reducing the risk of third-party script attacks.

 - `Added "nonce-<value>" attribute` : This allows a cryptographically random token (nonce) to be assigned to inline <script> elements.
 Only scripts with a matching nonce value will be executed, ensuring that only trusted scripts can run inline, and unauthorized inline scripts are blocked.